 I. INTRODUCTION

 The other reason God needed to reprogram His people relates to their soon assignment to enter the Promised Land where the depraved, corrupt, anything-goes Canaanites resided.
-As His people, He wanted them to worship Him in Holiness (cf. Leviticus 20:26; 1Peter 1:16).
+He wanted His people to worship Him in holiness (cf. Leviticus 20:26; 1 Peter 1:16).

 Furthermore, many of the ceremonial laws and the prescriptions pertaining to the newly constructed mobile Tabernacle, which contained the Mosaic Law, serve as a precursor, analogy, and prefiguring of the then still future redemptive work of Christ.
 Leviticus aptly and beautifully pictures the salvific work of the future incarnate Savior.